Not-Rowan/myWebServer/README.md

 # myWebServer
-Just a web server I made.
-For fun and experience.
+A web server I made to host some websites.
+Might be a bit messy but hopefully still readable!